-Section 8-606 of the Education Article of the Annotated Code of Maryland requires the State Superintendent to submit a report to the Governor and the General Assembly regarding the Hearing Aid Loan Bank Program (now the Maryland Hearing Aid and Language & Communication Video Loan Bank Program) on or before December 31 of each year.
+During the 2011 Maryland legislative session, SB 754 was signed into law, stipulating that beginning in 2011, no later than December 31 each year, the State Superintendent shall submit a report to the Governor, and subject to 2-1257 of the State Government Article, the General Assembly regarding the Hearing Aid Loan Bank Program (now the Maryland Hearing Aid and Language & Communication Video Loan Bank Program).
 The annual report shall include specific information to the program implementation by the Maryland State Department of Education.

 The completed report is attached for your review.
-Should you have questions or need additional information, please contact Zachary Hands, Director, Education Policy and Government Relations, at Zachary.hands1@maryland.gov, or at (410)-767-0504.
+Should you have questions or need additional information, please contact Ary Amerikaner, Chief of Staff at ary.amerikaner@maryland.gov or 410-767-0090.

-Best Regards,
+Regards,